MoveGB/personal-development/frameworks/marketing.md

           - "Adjusts processes to make them work better."
       - level: 2
         criteria:
-          - "Fully owns an area, channel or discipline and works on small to medium projects and types of work with guidance from others."
+          - "Fully owns an area, channel or guild and works on small to medium projects and types of work with guidance from others."
           - "Accountable for deliverables of their work."
       - level: 3
         criteria: